 What is osteoarthritis?

-the breakdown of joint cartilage.
-It can occur in any joint, but it most often affects the hands, knees, hips, or spine.
+older adults.
+OA causes the breakdown of joint cartilage.
+It can occur in any joint.

+But it most often affects the hands, knees, hips, or spine.

 What causes osteoarthritis?

-Osteoarthritis can be classified as primary or secondary.
-Primary osteoarthritis has no known cause.
-Secondary osteoarthritis is caused by another disease, infection, injury, or deformity.
+OA can be called primary or secondary.
+Primary OA has no known cause.
+Secondary OA

+is caused by another disease, infection, injury, or deformity.
 OA starts with the

 breakdown of cartilage in the joint.
-As the cartilage wears down, the bone ends may thicken and form bony growths
+As the cartilage wears down, the bone ends may

-(spurs).
-Bone spurs interfere with joint movement.
+limit joint movement.
 Bits of bone and cartilage may float in the joint space.
 Fluid-filled

-cysts may form in the bone and limit joint
+cysts may form in the bone.
+These can also limit joint movement.

 Who is at risk for osteoarthritis?

-The risk factors of osteoarthritis include:
+The risk factors of OA include:

-- Excess weight.
-Being overweight or obese can put stress on such joints as the knees over time.
+Extra weight.
+Being overweight can put stress on such joints as the knees over time.

 from overuse or misuse over time.

 What are the symptoms of osteoarthritis?

 Joint stiffness, especially after sleep or inactivity

 Less movement in the joint over time

-see your healthcare provider for a diagnosis.
+provider for a diagnosis.